A playful communication tool that combats boredom & agitation in people with dementia.

 What is Call to mind…?

 Call to mind… is a specially designed board game that helps get to know and understand the thinking, likes and dislikes of someone with dementia.
 This tool also stimulates memories and encourages conversations, both as the game is played and in everyday interactions.
-Play it at home with friends and family or in the professional setting of a care home, day care centre, hospital or memory café.
-Great intergenerational activity!
+It can be played at home with friends and family or in the professional setting of a care home, day care centre, hospital or memory café.

 Parent or friend with dementia?